Gravitational waves from a scotogenic two-loop neutrino mass model: Phase transitions and primordial gravitational waves

 \section{Phase transitions and primordial gravitational waves}

 One of the more interesting phenomenological consequences of extended scalar sectors compared to the SM framework is the possibility for the existence of FOPTs.
 Indeed, such a phenomenon is not present in the SM (both the EW and QCD phase transitions are of second order), making it pure beyond-SM driven (BSM) physics.
-Such transitions can lead to the generation of a SGWB.
+Such transitions can lead to the generation of PGWs.
 With the detection of GWs at LIGO \cite{Abbott:2016blz}, a new era of multi-messenger astronomy has arisen, where such events may give us unique perspectives into new physics beyond the SM.
 It has been recently proposed that the cosmological phase transitions between different vacua at finite temperatures (such as those associated with symmetry breaking in BSM models) may give rise to gravitational imprints that should be observable in future ground- and space-based experiments \cite{Greljo:2019xan,King:2020hyd}.
-The SGWB signals can also provide hints into the nature of the neutrino masses in the context of distinct seesaw mechanisms \cite{Addazi:2019dqt}.
+The PGWs signals can also provide hints into the nature of the neutrino masses in the context of distinct seesaw mechanisms \cite{Addazi:2019dqt}.

-As the universe expands and cools down, its temperature dependent vacuum configuration evolves giving rise to transitions between different phases.
-If such transitions are sufficiently strongly first order, they can lead to the generation of fast expanding vacuum bubbles whose dynamics may have left a visible imprint in the form of a SGWB \cite{Kosowsky:1992vn,Hashino:2018wee}.
-The characteristics of the phase transition such as its strength and inverse duration depend on the underlying particle physics model described at finite temperatures and are highly sensitive, in particular, to the properties of the potential barrier between the phases and to the critical temperature of the transition (see e.g.~\cite{Morais:2019fnm,Greljo:2019xan,Cline:2021iff,Freitas:2021yng,Zhang:2021alu,DiBari:2021dri} and references therein).
-The phenomenon of strong FOPTs is quite generic for multi-scalar extensions of the SM (in particular, for those that undergo several symmetry breaking steps) such as the one we discuss in this article.
-Therefore, a SGWB from cosmological FOPTs must be regarded as an important source of phenomenological information about multi-scalar extensions of the SM which may be complementary to constraints coming from collider searches.
+As was mentioned above, PGWs can arise from FOPTs, which produce a stochastic GW background in the early Universe which is formed out of equilibrium due to fast-expanding vacuum bubbles \cite{Kosowsky:1992vn}.
+These bubbles eventually collide and merge to give rise to the GW echoes \cite{Hashino:2018wee}.
+The characteristics of the phase transition such as its strength and inverse duration are determined by the structure of the effective potential at finite temperatures and are highly sensitive, in particular, to the properties of the potential barrier between the phases and to the critical temperature of the transition (see e.g.~Refs.~\cite{Morais:2019fnm,Greljo:2019xan,Cline:2021iff,Freitas:2021yng,Zhang:2021alu,DiBari:2021dri} and references therein).
+The phenomenon of strong FOPTs is quite generic for multi-scalar extensions of the SM (in particular, for those that undergo several symmetry breaking steps) such as the one we address in this article.
+Therefore, PGWs emerging from cosmological FOPTs are often considered as a potentially useful source of phenomenological information about multi-scalar extensions of the SM which may be complementary to constraints coming from collider searches.